sematext/spm-tracing-api/README.md

     }

-In this case `createUser()` method will be traced if there exists active transaction.
+In this case `createUser()` method will be traced when it is called in an active transaction.
 To force transaction creation, `force` annotation parameter should be set to true (false by default):

     @Trace(force = true)
     public void doBackgroundJob() {